dnanexus/dxCompiler/README.md

   * Calling native DNAnexus apps/applets in CWL workflow using `dxni` is not supported.
   * `SoftwareRequirement` and `InplaceUpdateRequirement` are not yet supported
   * Publishing a dxCompiler-generated workflow as a global workflow is not supported
+  * Applet and job reuse is not supported

 ## Additional information